d2l-ai/d2l-en/chapter_introduction/index.md

 It is evident that random-access memory has not kept pace with the growth in data.
 At the same time, the increase in computational power has outpaced that of the data available.
-This means that statistical models needed to become more memory efficient (this is typically achieved by adding nonlinearities) while simultaneously being able to spend more time on optimizing these parameters, due to an increased compute budget.
+This means that statistical models need to become more memory efficient (this is typically achieved by adding nonlinearities) while simultaneously being able to spend more time on optimizing these parameters, due to an increased computational budget.
-Consequently, the sweet spot in machine learning and statistics moved from (generalized) linear models and kernel methods to deep networks.
+Consequently, the sweet spot in machine learning and statistics moved from (generalized) linear models and kernel methods to deep neural networks.
-This is also one of the reasons why many of the mainstays of deep learning, such as multilayer perceptrons :cite:`McCulloch.Pitts.1943`, convolutional neural networks :cite:`LeCun.Bottou.Bengio.ea.1998`, Long Short-Term Memory :cite:`Hochreiter.Schmidhuber.1997`, and Q-Learning :cite:`Watkins.Dayan.1992`, were essentially "rediscovered" in the past decade, after laying comparatively dormant for considerable time.
+This is also one of the reasons why many of the mainstays of deep learning, such as multilayer perceptrons :cite:`McCulloch.Pitts.1943`, convolutional neural networks :cite:`LeCun.Bottou.Bengio.ea.1998`, long short-term memory :cite:`Hochreiter.Schmidhuber.1997`, and Q-Learning :cite:`Watkins.Dayan.1992`, were essentially "rediscovered" in the past decade, after laying comparatively dormant for considerable time.

-The recent progress in statistical models, applications, and algorithms, has sometimes been likened to the Cambrian Explosion: a moment of rapid progress in the evolution of species.
+The recent progress in statistical models, applications, and algorithms has sometimes been likened to the Cambrian explosion: a moment of rapid progress in the evolution of species.
 Indeed, the state of the art is not just a mere consequence of available resources, applied to decades old algorithms.